JonathonReinhart/scuba/README.md

 In this example, `scuba build foo` would execute `make -j4 foo` in a `gcc:5.1` container.

+## Environment
+Scuba defines the following environment variables in the container:

+- `SCUBA_ROOT` the root of the scuba working directory mount; the directory where `.scuba.yml` was found.

 ## License

 This software is released under the [MIT License](https://opensource.org/licenses/MIT).